laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 ```

 While debugging what was going on, I noticed that `which pg_config` was pointing towards `/usr/bin/pg_config`.
-Given all the commands were running in a Nix configured shell, `/usr/bin/pg_config` was empty, since postgres was installed via Nix.
+Given all the commands were running in a Nix-configured shell, `/usr/bin/pg_config` was empty, since postgres was installed via Nix.
-So, configuring `bundle` to use the correct Nix managed `pg_config` resolved this.
+So, configuring `bundle` to use the correct Nix-managed `pg_config` resolved this.

-This creates a local file that looks like:
+This creates a local file that looks like this:

 ```shell
 #.bundle/config